 CKafka can be used together with Stream Compute Service (SCS) for real-time/offline data processing and exception detection to meet the needs of different scenarios:

-Real-time data is analyzed and displayed and exceptions are detected for quick locating of system issues.
+Real-time data is analyzed and displayed and exceptions are detected to quickly locate system issues.

-Historical consumption data is stored and analyzed offline for secondary processing of data and generation of trend reports.
+Historical consumption data is stored and analyzed offline for secondary data processing and trend report generation.

 CKafka supports two billing modes: pay-as-you-go and monthly subscription.
 For more information, see Billing Overview.